dvreeze/ocp-java-17-learning/doc/checklist.md

 we always need to check the *correct use of intermediate and terminal operations* in stream pipelines.
 E.g., without terminal operation at the end, the stream pipeline is just lazy code waiting to be triggered but so far doing nothing.

+### Standard APIs

+Some standard APIs are quite "functional" in nature, and some are not.
+For example, the `java.time` API is "functional", in that the methods take/return *immutable* objects.
+So is `String`.
+But `StringBuilder` is not, and its methods rely on side effects (returning the same but altered object, instead of a fresh new immutable object).

+Especially for "functional" APIs, check if *method results are used*.
+If not, those calls predominantly do nothing.

+For specific APIs (e.g. NIO.2), check *which checked exceptions* are likely to occur in their methods.
+So check whether we need to declare them in *throws clauses*.

 ### Other tips

 If a question comes with multiple answers, each being snippets of code, it may help to start with the simplest one and